EchterAlsFake/hqporner_api/README/DOCUMENTATION.md

 - NoVideosFound    (Raised when no videos were found during a search)
 - InvalidActress   (Raised when an invalid actress was given)

+## Quality

+The quality class is used for video downloading.
+It has three attributes:

+- Quality.BEST (representing the best quality)
+- Quality.HALF (representing something in the middle)
+- Quality.WORST (representing the worst quality)

+!
+This can also be a string instead of the object like:

+- Quality.BEST == `best`
+- Quality.HALF == `half`
+- Quality.WORST == `worst`